What is Around the Wicket and Over the Wicket?

 When do Bowlers Prefer Bowling Over the Wicket?

 Over the wicket is the more natural way for a bowler to deliver the ball.
+With this approach they are running in a straight line, while an around the wicket method means they need to run in a curve.
 The vast majority of bowlers in cricket will bowl over the wicket.

 The choice can come down to personal preference but there can be advantages with an over the wicket approach.
 If a right handed bowler is delivering the ball to a right handed batter, they are bringing the LBW dismissal into play.

 The natural angle from over the wicket will also tend to make the batter play at the ball.
-When bowling from round the wicket, if the angle is taking the ball towards first slip, the batters may feel that they can just leave the ball.
+When bowling from round the wicket, if the angle is taking the ball towards first slip, the batters may feel that they can just leave the ball alone.

 Some bowlers have said that they find it easier to maintain an off stump line when they are bowling from over the wicket.